 It will seem that the entire town is painted new with the lights turned on.
 This free-to-watch spectacle is definitely a reason why you should visit Colmar and stay for a night.

-By the way, these illuminations of the buildings in Colmar also take place on the evenings of the town’s major events.
+By the way, these illuminations of the buildings in Colmar also occur on the town’s major events evenings.
 Two of these events are the Regional Alsace Wine Fair and Christmas Market.

-Like Colmar, Reims has spectacular light show too!
+Like Colmar, Reims has a spectacular light show too!
 It happens on the facade of Reims’ Notre Dame Basilica, where the French kings were crowned for centuries.
-Learn more about Reims from my post Reims France: The 10 Best Reasons Why Should Visit Reims
+Learn more about Reims from my post: 10 Best Reasons Why You Should Visit Reims.

 Reason no. 6 Spectacular events and festivals